benmvp/slides/2019/ato/react-eco.md

   * Sounds like an obvious statement
   * But it's important to focus on this first
   * Learn how to maintain state properly & leverage reconciler (aka "virtual DOM")
+  * If you're coming from MVC model, one-way data flow can be counter-intuitive
 - After the basics, keep up with the latest features...
   * React continues to evolve
 - Advanced component patterns